CornellLabofOrnithology/ebird-best-practices/README.md

 v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg?style=flat-square)](http://www.gnu.org/licenses/gpl-3.0)

-This repository contains the source for the book [Best Practices for Using eBird Data](https://cornelllabofornithology.github.io/ebird-best-practices/) book, which is a supplement to *Best practices for making reliable inferences from citizen science data: case study using eBird to estimate species distributions*.
-This paper is currently [available on bioRxiv](https://www.biorxiv.org/content/10.1101/574392v1).
+This repository contains the source for the book [Best Practices for Using eBird Data](https://cornelllabofornithology.github.io/ebird-best-practices/) book, which is a supplement to *Analytical guidelines to increase the value of community science data: An example using eBird data to estimate species distributions* ((Johnston et al. 2021)[available on bioRxiv](https://onlinelibrary.wiley.com/doi/10.1111/ddi.13271).)

 The R packages used in this book can be installed with: